Michigan's comeback season comes to abrupt halt in CFP semis - WHIZ News

-And that the last thing that went right for the Wolverines in 2021.
+And that’s the last thing that went right for the Wolverines in 2021.

+“Congratulations to Georgia.
+They played a heck of a game in all phases,” Michigan coach Jim Harbaugh said.
+“I loved the way our guys fought.
+It wasn’t our best, but certainly was theirs.
+They played extremely well.”

-By every measure, it was bad.
+By every measure, the numbers were bad.
 The Wolverines came in allowing 316 yards per game; Georgia had 330 by halftime.
 The Wolverines’ biggest deficit all season was four points; Georgia was up 7-0 after seven plays.
 The Wolverines had trailed for a total of 44 minutes in 2021; Georgia led for 56 minutes in this one alone.

 It all added up to a fifth consecutive bowl loss for Michigan, the school’s worst drought since a seven-bowl-loss streak in the 1970s.